Unicode official site

 const string = 'Hi👍' // Character escapes: '\u0048\u0069\ud83d\udc4d'

-// Fundamentally, `[...string]` split the string to array with its iterator which iterates based on Unicode code points
+// Fundamentally, `[...string]` split the string to an array with its iterator which iterates based on Unicode code points

 const len1 = [...string].length // Got 3